 “Our government, the [national] labor union has promoted relying on existing legal procedures to apply for labor arbitration or start lawsuits… The net benefit from doing this, for the laborer, is not very large, because even if you win, the process takes too long, so the costs are too great,” Wang says.
 “In 2013, I discovered some data.
 If a laborer wants to pursue 3,000 to 4,000 RMB of salary [owed], the cost that he…has to pay can potentially be 8,000 to 9,000 RMB to go through all the steps in the judicial process.”

 The frequency and severity of overtime does, of course, vary by profession, though it’s interesting to note that among the hardest hit are white collar workers.

 “I’ve found that high-tech industries are pretty hard hit in terms of overtime, so cases in white-collar sectors of over-exertion or death from overwork are numerous,” Wang says, also listing textiles and services among the afflicted industries.

-“Out Of Time” is a story from our newest issue, “Climate Change”.
+“Out Of Time” is a story from our newest issue, “Climate Change”, coming soon.
 To read the whole piece, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.